-The West Rand District Municipality identified seven graduates who were employed and trained by the Service Provider.
+The West Rand District Municipality initially identified seven graduates who were employed and trained by the Service Provider.
 On culmination of the appointment of the Service Provider at the end of June 2018, the Graduates were transferred to the WRDM to continue with the programme.
-As at the end of June 2020 progress was as follows:-
+Further resignations have resulted in four graduates remaining on the Programme.
+(2 x Female & 2 x Male).